stollander33/docs/docs/users/user_guide.md

 #### 	4b. upgrade your submodules

+This step is only required if you upgraded RAPyDo to a new version, in this case you have to switch the version of all the submodules.
 To switch all your submodules to the new version:

 `rapydo init`

+This step will require some time since the new version will require new builds.
+You can skip the building phase here an postpone it on the next step by using the `--no-rebuild` flag.

 5. #### Upgrade completed

 Your upgrade procedure is completed, your are now able to restart your stack

 `rapydo start`

+Please not that this step could require new builds and take some time (only the first time)